-Fixed-rate mortgage holders.
-Anyone with large, fixed-rate debts such as mortgages benefit from higher inflation, says Mark Thoma, professor of economics at the University of Oregon in Eugene.
+Fixed-rate mortgage holders: Anyone with large, fixed-rate debts like mortgages benefit from higher inflation, says Mark Thoma, professor of economics at the University of Oregon in Eugene.

 “They’re going to be paying back with devalued dollars,” Thoma says.

-A higher inflation rate also helps homeowners who bought during the peak of the real estate boom and are now “under water” by bringing equity back into the positive column more quickly.
+A higher inflation rate also helps homeowners who bought during the peak of the real estate boom and now owe more than their home is worth by building equity quicker.

-Investors in commodities.
-Bankrate senior financial analyst Greg McBride says commodity prices track the inflation rate closely.
+Investors in commodities: Commodity prices track the inflation rate closely, says Greg McBride, CFA, Bankrate chief financial analyst.
 Buying storable commodities such as gold can be a good hedge against inflation.

-The American economy.
-High inflation historically has hurt the American economy, McBride says.
+The American economy: Dramatically high inflation historically has hurt the American economy, McBride says.

 “If you look at periods of strong growth in U.S. history, the one constant has been a very modest rate of inflation over that time.”

-Savers.
-In an economy where inflation is rising quickly, interest rates rarely keep up, causing savers’ hard-earned dollars to lose some buying power, McBride says.
+Savers: In an economy where inflation is rising quickly, interest rates rarely keep up, causing savers’ hard-earned dollars to gradually lose buying power, McBride says.
 He suggests one way CD savers can fight this trend.

 “Keep your maturities short, so you have the ability reinvest at higher rates as inflation works its way out,” McBride says.
 “You don’t want to be locked in long term at a low rate of return only to see inflation go racing past you.”

-Retirees.
-A high inflation rate often means wage increases, but that won’t benefit those who are retired, McBride says—their pot of retirement money already is set.
+Retirees: A high inflation rate often means wage increases, but that won’t benefit those who are retired, McBride says—their pot of retirement money already is fixed.